groupvine/gv-doc/2-members/1_2-membersAdd.md

 <span class="free">

-By default, new members are given the basic "Member" role, which can receive and respond to Email Widgets.  'x' can be used as an abbreviation.
+By default, new members are given the basic "Member" role, which can receive email and respond to [Email Widgets](5-widgets/1-ewIntro.md?[LINK-QARGS-DOC]#gv-5widgets-1ewintro).  'x' can be used as an abbreviation.

-To set a member's role, specify their role in a "Role" column, like this (the City, Sport, and Fav Color custom attributes are just shown to give a more complete example).
+To set a member's role, specify their role in a "Role" column, like this (the City, Sport, and Fav Color attributes are just shown to give a more complete example).

 Note

-* Uploading an empty cell for a member's Role will remove the member from the account, and similarly for sub-groups and their sub-group column.
+* Uploading an empty cell for "Role" will remove the member from the account.

 | Email                     | City      | Sport     | Fav Color | Role  |
 |:--------------------------|:----------|:----------|:----------|:------|